open-cogsci/osdoc/include/api/canvas.md

 ## function __canvas\.copy__\(canvas\)

-Turns the current `canvas` into a copy of the passed `canvas`.
+Turns the current CANVAS into a copy of the passed CANVAS.

 __Note:__

-If you want to create a copy of a SKETCHPAD `canvas`, you can also use the `inline_script.copy_sketchpad` function.
+If you want to create a copy of a `sketchpad` CANVAS, you can also use the `inline_script.copy_sketchpad` function.

 __Example:__